 We can say confidently that TARGIT will help the ARINA management and the regular user to be more productive and efficient

-After implementing TARGIT Decision Suite, ARINA was thrilled that the company's Finance, Purchasing, and Inventory Control departments, and even store managers were able to create analyses easily and generate individual reports with a common language thanks to TARGIT's business intelligence and analytics for airports solution.
+After implementing TARGIT Decision Suite, ARINA was thrilled that the company's Finance, Purchasing, and Inventory Control departments, and even store managers could create analyses easily and generate individual reports with a common language thanks to TARGIT's business intelligence and analytics for airports solution.

-As a result of the common language reporting, employee engagement increased as they had the ability to see how their efforts contributed to the corporate goals and objectives.
-These corporate goals and objectives were now materialized as KPIs within TARGIT, which helped management and all employees easily understand where the company stood on a daily basis.
+As a result of the common language reporting, employee engagement increased as they could see how their efforts contributed to the corporate goals and objectives.
+These corporate goals and objectives were now materialized as key performance indicators (KPIs) within TARGIT, which helped management and all employees easily understand where the company stood on a daily basis.

 Without a source that pulled data into one environment that could be reviewed quickly, management was left with the tedious and time-consuming task of deciphering individual reporting that lacked consistency or a common language.
-Completing important tasks like determining the cost of sales, establishing optimum inventory levels, and budgeting for the promotional calendar became a daunting exercise because reporting was not consistent across the departments.
-Without one program that translated information across department boundaries, management was not able to make informed business decisions in a timely manner.
-ARINA management, realizing they needed to find a solution to their Business Intelligence gap, began searching and in early 2010, they were introduced to TARGIT.
+Completing essential tasks like determining the cost of sales, establishing optimum inventory levels, and budgeting for the promotional calendar became daunting because reporting was inconsistent across the departments.
+Without one program that translated information across department boundaries, management could not make informed business decisions in a timely manner.
+ARINA management, realizing they needed to find a solution to their Business Intelligence gap, began searching, and in early 2010, they were introduced to TARGIT.

 In keeping with their commitment to utilizing TARGIT to improve their operations and productivity enterprise-wide, ARINA is planning to utilize TARGIT in all departments by the entire staff in the next year.
 TARGIT is now being used in Ireland as well.
 "Based on the achievements over only a few months, we can say confidently that TARGIT will help the ARINA management and the regular user to be more productive and efficient and take the right decision at the right moment," concludes Momirla.